-Panhandle No-Till Partnership is here to help arm producers with educational support, knowledge and practical use techniques for continuous no tillage cropping practices.
+The Partnership is chancing and is committed to help arm producers with educational support, knowledge and practical use techniques for improving soil health, encouraging water conservation and minimizing tillage cropping practices.
 We hope to help instill a long-term vision and keen awareness of the need for continued education to successfully endure as producers.

-We offer hands-on, informational events, educational information and a weekly column written by Mark Watson called No-Till Notes for producers interested in sustaining agriculture with continuous No-Till Practices.
+We offer hands-on, informational events and educational information for producers interested in sustaining agriculture within the parameters of Conservation Agriculture.

-With this knowledge and effort we remain committed to our vision and will continue to promote No-Till Production.
+With this knowledge and effort we remain committed to our vision and will continue to promote all aspects of Conservation.

 Links: Interested in information?
 We’ve put together a list of other No-Till organizations across the state, the country and the world to bring you the most helpful, up to date information and educational material available.